qiskit-community/arraylias/docs/tutorials/schrödinger_equation.rst

 4. Register custom solvers using :meth:`.Alias.register_function`
 -----------------------------------------------------------------

-In this section, we introduce how to register the function, taking the 4th order Runge-Kutta method to solve ordinary differential equations as an example.
+In this section, we define custom functions for solving differential equations in both NumPy and JAX, and register them to our instance of the NumPy alias.

 The 4th order Runge-Kutta fomula is here: